leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 - **We say that we like to believe before someone else understands**
   - I'm psychotically obsessed about competitive advantage, and that requires looking at things where nobody else is there
   - It's a cliche, and the best way to predict the future is to invent it.
-  - Those people inventing the future are the scientists and engineers, often inspired by science fiction, that say they want that thing to be real and make it so
+  - Those people inventing the future are the scientists and engineers, often inspired by science fiction, that say they want that thing to be real and make it so.
+From sci fi to sci fact.
   - Our job is to find these people before others and take an asymmetric view on them
-  - We look for thse people and see if they're full of shit or not.
+  - We look for these people and see if they're full of shit or not.
 It's hard to tell at inception of the company between a visionary vs someone trying to defraud you
-  - When I meet somebody, I assume "there's daggers behind smiles".
-Someone smiles and I assume there's an alternative motive.
+  - When I meet somebody, I assume ["there's daggers behind smiles".](https://twitter.com/wolfejosh/status/1203733608651010048?s=20 "dagger") Someone smiles and I assume there's an alternative motive.
 It's partially due to how I grew up in Coney Island

 *LL - Another thing that Lux did was to also [go to universities beyond Stanford and MIT, where most VCs already were at.](https://thehustle.co/polina-marinova-josh-wolfe "Hustle") Josh also mentioned that he's a natural skeptic, vs his partner who's a natural optimist*